Anom20/Sunshine/README.md

 - How to intsall and run it
 - Where to get additional help and information about the project
 - Who contributes and maintains the project
+- Commit messages should be precise and concise (fewer than 50 characters)